This module is assessed by 80% examination and 20% continuous assessment. This document specifies the continuous assessment component.

 Assessment

-You need to submit the written report as described above, plus a CD/DVD containing a .pdf version of your report, source files for your report (e.g., LaTeX or MS Word files), the source code of your neural network with instructions for using it, and any results files you think appropriate.
+You need to submit a paper copy of your report to the School Office, and upload to the Canvas VLE a .pdf version of your report, source files for your report (e.g., LaTeX or Microsoft Word files), the source code of your neural network with instructions for using it, and any results files you think appropriate.

 tables and graphs as you think appropriate.
 Marks will be awarded according to the percentage